ainayves/cgpt/pypi_desc.md

 cgpt tellme
 ```

-### New Feature
+### 🌞 NEW FEATURE : CGPT INSIDE A LOCAL NETWORK

-- Now , you can use cgpt inside a local network.
-You just need one host (connected to internet) to be the server, and every host (not connected) can use Chat GPT without internet
+Now , you can use cgpt inside a LAN.

+- You just need one Host (`connected to internet`) to be the server, and other Hosts (`not connected to internet`) can ALWAYS use Chat GPT.

+- NOTE : For now , a server must be launched inside a Linux computer .
+If the server is inside Windows , the serving address is sometimes wrong (TODO for the next release)